 Why Should You Attend:

-AB5 did not magically convert all California independent contractors into employees on January 1, 2020.
+California Assembly Bill 5 (AB5) did not magically convert all California independent contractors into employees on January 1, 2020.
 It is up to each business that hires workers in California to determine whether a worker is exempt from AB5.
-Additionally, employers need to determine if the nonexempt workers it has already classified as independent contractors should be reclassified as employees.
-Participation in this webinar will assist participants in making those decisions and thereby avoiding the consequences of non-compliance.
+Additionally, employers need to determine if the non-exempt workers it has already classified as independent contractors should be reclassified as employees.

 Areas Covered in the Webinar: